 This is a guide for new players who have limited knowledge of how to play EVE.
 Steps one through five should explain what you're generally expected to do as a new player.
 After that, there are some general bits of advice (A through H).
 Those are meant to help you understand what's going on in game and give you some guidance on a few common issues.

 For those wondering what this game is all about, check out this video: This is Eve - WARNING: LANGUAGE.

 Want to try and don't have an account yet?
 Sign up here: Eve Online

 After signing up through here, if you ever make it into an Omega clone, CCP will give me stuff, which I will share with you!!

 WoW holds your hand and gives a cookie if you win or lose.
-Eve Online takes your cookie and laughs at you for having had one. - Missy Devine
+Eve Online takes your cookie and laughs at you for thinking you had one.

 That tutorial that showed up when you started the game, you remember that?
 Yeah, you really want to do that.
 The controls in EVE are just weird enough that you'll want the tutorial to tell you how to do things.
 This tutorial will teach you the controls of EVE.

 The career agents, you want to talk to these people.
 If you have some difficulty finding them, there's an easy way to find them.
 Click that "E" button in the top-left corner.
 That should open up a drop-down menu.
 One of the buttons should be marked "Help".
 Click that button.
 That will open up a new window.
 One of the buttons on that window should be marked "Show Career Agents".
 Click that button.
 Things should be self-explanatory from there.
 You want to work with these Career Agents.
 The missions they give you reward you with free ships.

 The Epic Arc is where you want to go next.
 Now that you understand the controls and have some ships, it's time to get some money.